cbdefontenay/freyr-doc/README.md

-# Freyr crate for Dioxus showcase
+# Freyr crate for Dioxus: showcase website + Code samples

 This is a simple website build with Dioxus to showcase the UI components from the _freyr_ crate.